xdwong/xdwong.github.io/_pages/team.md

 <!--* Yanan Zhang, PhD student at Shanghai Jiaotong University, 2022-present -->
 <!--* Xudong Wang, PhD student at Tianjin University, 2022-present   -->
+* Feiteng Huang, PhD student at University of Houston, 2022-2026
+  - Placement: Assistant Professor, Harbin Institute of Technology,  China
+* Jia Zhao, PhD student at University of Chinese Academy of Sciences, 2023-2025
+  - Placement: Assistant Professor, Shanghai University of Finance and Economics,  China
 * Ting Hou, PhD student at University of Science and Technology of China, 2021-23
   - Winner of the POMS CSOM Best Student Paper, 2023
   - Placement: Assistant Professor, Shanghai University of Finance and Economics,  China